Електронний каталог ННСГБ НААН online

 • whether the content of the article corresponds to the topic stated in the title;

-• what exactly are the positives, as well as the shortcomings of the article, which corrections and additions should be made by the author (if any).
+• what are the specific positive aspects, as well as the shortcomings of the article, what corrections and additions should be made by the author (if any).

-The terms of review are determined by the order and the number of submitted manuscripts.
+The review deadlines are determined by the order and number of manuscripts submitted to the editorial office.

 All articles submitted to the editorial board, except for reviews and informational reports, go through the review process.